libormezl/AnotherCleanArchitectureTemplate/README.md

 - It should not have any dependencies on other projects.

 # Application project
-- This project contains business logic (e.g., Mediator commands and queries) and interfaces for repositories and other infrastructure services.
+- This project contains business logic.
+It is recommended to use Mediator commands, queries, and notifications instead of a service layer implemented with interfaces.
+Interfaces should be used only to access external dependency services from the infrastructure layer.
 - Together with the Domain project, it forms the Core of the Clean Architecture.
+- Should respect CQRS principle.
 - Every command or query should have its own request.
 - Every query should have its own response with appropriate DTOs.
+- Notifications should be used for domain events (domain changes).
 - It should depend only on the Domain project.
 - The output of this layer should be DTOs, not domain entities.